Cushman & Wakefield Finds New Space in Familiar DC Building

 “We balanced our understanding of today’s trends in workplace design with a deep appreciation of Cushman & Wakefield’s specific needs,” Bruno Grinwis, principal at HGA, told CO.
 “Collectively, HGA worked with Cushman & Wakefield and designed a space that invites social interaction, builds relationships and inspires collaboration.
 The new office space provides purpose and productivity.”

-Cushman’s Liss added that throughout the discovery process, the team focused heavily on integrating the many goals and needs of the company — including business strategy, talent acquisition, client experience, and equity and inclusion initiatives — with the post-pandemic workplace ecosystem.
+Cushman’s Liss added that throughout the discovery process, the team focused heavily on integrating the many goals and needs of the company — including business strategy, talent acquisition, client experience, and equity and inclusion initiatives — with the post-pandemic workplace ecosystem, according to a statement.

 “With human connection and interaction at the forefront of our design plan, we wanted our office to offer our employees and clients a welcoming and attractive workplace experience that weaves together the best in workplace design and technology solutions with an abundance of collaborative and social space,” she said.